Amarachi-Ezeonyekwere/Amarachi-Ezeonyekwere/README.md

-- ✨ *“The journey of a thousand miles begins with a single step — and consistent learning.”*
+- ✨ “The journey of a thousand miles begins with a single step, and consistent learning.”

 - ## 📌 view my pinned Projects below (Iterative and Ongoing) 👇